2021 Annual Report

 Greetings Milwaukeeans,

-As a lifelong resident of the City of Milwaukee and a public servant, I am truly honored to serve my community as the Chief of the Milwaukee Police Department (MPD).
-It was a blessing being named first as Acting Chief at the end of 2020 and then as the permanent Chief in November of 2021.
-I am proud to represent the dedicated men and women of the Milwaukee Police Department and the City of Milwaukee.
+As a lifelong resident of the City of Milwaukee and a public servant, l am truly honored to serve my community, the dedicated men and women of the Milwaukee Police Department (MPD), and the City of Milwaukee.

 Chief of Police